cds-hooks/docs/docs/specification/current.md

 Prior to enabling CDS Clients to request decision support from any CDS Service, the CDS Client vendor and/or provider organization is expected to perform due diligence on the CDS Service provider.
 Each CDS Client vendor/provider is individually responsible for determining the suitability, safety and integrity of the CDS Services it uses, based on the organization's own risk-management strategy.
 Each CDS Client vendor/provider SHOULD maintain a "white list" (and/or "black list") of the CDS Services it has vetted, and the Card links that have been deemed safe to display from within the CDS Client context.
 Each provider organization is expected to work with its CDS Client vendor to choose what CDS Services to allow and to negotiate the conditions under which the CDS Services MAY be called.

 Once a CDS Service provider is selected, the CDS Client vendor/provider negotiates the terms under which service will be provided.
 This negotiation includes agreement on patient data elements that will be prefetched and provided to the CDS Service, data elements that will be made available through an access token passed by the CDS Client, and steps the CDS Service MUST take to protect patient data and access tokens.
-To enable the CDS Client's authorization server to authorize CDS Service access to FHIR resources, the CDS Service is registered as a client to the CDS Client authorization server.
+The CDS Service can be registered as a client to the CDS Client authorization server, in part to define the FHIR resources that the CDS Service has authorization to access.
 These business arrangements are documented in the service agreement.

 Every interaction between an CDS Client and a CDS Service is initiated by the CDS Client sending a service request to a CDS Service endpoint protected using the [Transport Layer Security protocol](https://tools.ietf.org/html/rfc5246).
 Through the TLS protocol the identity of the CDS Service is authenticated, and an encrypted transmission channel is established between the CDS Client and the CDS Service.
 Both the Discovery endpoint and individual CDS Service endpoints are TLS secured.